-The city’s numerous parks, which total 7,464 acres, offer visitors plenty of activities, including walking, cycling, and picnicking.
+The city’s numerous parks, which total 7,464 acres, offer visitors plenty of activities, including walking, cycling, and picnicking and are especially magical during cherry blossom season.
 The Potomac and Anacostia rivers also play an important role in Washington DC’s activities such as sailing, canoeing, kayaking, and paddle boating.
 The Great Falls Park just outside of the city is best for whitewater rafters and kayakers looking for a bit of excitement, and is also a great spot for rock climbers and avid hikers.

 Golfers have the choice of three fantastic courses, the East Potomac Golf Course, Langston Golf Course and Rock Creek Golf Course.
 Sightseeing is the main attraction in Washington, DC and guided city tours are plentiful, though these can easily be done alone on foot or by bicycle.